 So here are five practical steps to help stop panic and anxiety attacks.

 - The first step is to Breathe in the square pattern 10 times to switch nervous systems (from Sympathetic fight and flight to Parasympathetic Rest & Digest).
 When you do this inhale and exhale in equal proportions, and create a box with your breathing.
 So using the square breathing pattern is: Imagine a square.
 Doing this, breathe in 2, 3, 4 and draw the first line of the square breathe out 2, 3, 4.
 Breathe in 2, 3, 4, draw the line of the square, Hold 2,3,4.
 Breathe out 2, 3, 4, Hold 2, 3, 4. (repeat 9 more times).
 See the above video.

-- You must put a daily routine in that honors you like it is not negotiable.
-And you have to exercise even if it’s a light walk, get sunlight, and you sleep properly.
+- You must put a daily routine in that honours you like it is not negotiable.
+And you have to exercise even if it’s a light walk, get sunlight, and sleep properly.

 How We Create Anxiety and Panic